dmarts05/leon-radars/README.md

 * [License](#license)

 ## Features
-* Fetches the latest data about the speed radars in the city of León, Spain.
+* Fetches the latest data about the speedcams in the city of León, Spain.
 * Sends that information to a Telegram bot chat.

 ## Configuration